“Smash Da Gitz. Get da Teef.”

 Few abilities had smaller changes, like the maximum move value is now set at 3″ instead of 6″ and their Mighty Waaagh! is now straight up 3″ instead of depending on the Quad value.

 Background and Lore of the Bonesplitterz Warband

-Wild Frenzied Orruk armed with little more than bone weapons, primitive bows and the protection (or at the very least confidence boost) of their warpaint.
+Bonesplitterz are wild frenzied Orruks armed with little more than bone weapons, primitive bows and the protection (or at the very least confidence on) of their warpaint.

 Overview and Points for the Fighters in the Bonesplitterz Warband

 Note: if you haven’t read the basic rules for Warcry before reading this article, it might be helpful to know that the game’s abilities are activated by using 6 dice that you roll at the start of your turn.